-If the correct network name is not listed under "Available Networks" in the wireless configuration utility, please attempt the following troubleshooting steps:
+If the correct network name is not listed under "Available Networks" in the wireless utility, please attempt the following troubleshooting steps:

-- 1. Temporarily move your computer, if possible, five to 10 feet away from the Router.
-Close the wireless configuration utility, and reopen it.
+- 1. Temporarily move computer, if possible, five to 10 feet from the Router.
+Close the wireless utility, and reopen it.
 If the correct network name now appears under "Available Networks", you may have a range or interference problem.
-Please see the suggestions discussed in the section titled "Placement of your Router for Optimal Performance" in this User Manual. - 2.
-Using a computer that is connected to the Router through a network cable (as opposed to wirelessly), ensure that "Broadcast SSID" is enabled.
+Please see the suggestions discussed in the section titled "Placement of your N1 Wireless Router" of this User Manual. - 2.
+Using a computer that is connected to the Router via a network cable (as opposed to wirelessly), ensure that "Broadcast SSID" is enabled.
 This setting is found on the Router's wireless "Channel and SSID" configuration page.